asia-pacific-energy-research-centre/Energy-Model/Demand Models/Industry/README.md

 File containing user-created functions to:
 - Generate linear regression model for all 21 economies.
 - Generate predicted consumption for all 21 economies.
-- Plot historical and projected consumption per capita result for all 21 economies.
+- Plot historical and projected consumption result for all 21 economies.

 ### data folder
 Each file has data for all economies unless else specified.